 - Check out books on drawing from the library.
 Compare anime or classic comic strips and practice your drawing skills.

 National Nutrition Month

-Yum!
-It's National Nutrition Month and it's the perfect time to teach your children about healthy eating habits.
-Take a look at kids' fast food facts to see the numbers behind those convenient meals in a box.
-Use health and nutrition printables to help your children learn about eating vegetables, taking good care of themselves and more.
+This is the perfect time to teach your children about healthy eating habits.
+Use health and nutrition printables to help your kids learn about eating vegetables, taking good care of themselves, and more.

 Women's History Month

 Both boys and girls can benefit from learning about Women's History Month.
-Use themed printables to introduce kids to powerful women in history.
+Encourage kids to understand the various roles women have played throughout history.

 American Red Cross Month

 Help kids understand the rich history and the importance of the American Red Cross while also teaching them how to keep both themselves safe.

 - Teach young children important safety tips, such as how to call 911, how to avoid dog bites, and how to get out of a house that's on fire.